notangelmario/paquet/README.md

 ## 🚧 Development preview

 You can check out the [development preview](https://dev.paquet.shop) to see the latest features.
-Please, keep in mind that
+Please, keep in mind that this preview might be broken or buggy!

 ## 🔨 Run
 To cache all required dependencies: